 Tora, Tora, Tora.
 [With Japanese accent.]
 I bomb the ship Arizona! –Where’s Major Kong?

 “Tora!
 Tora!
 Tora!” was the code phrase used by Japanese pilots as they prepared to attack Pearl Harbor on December 7, 1941.
 The code meant that complete surprise had been achieved.
 In 1970, a dramatic film depiction of the Pearl Harbor attack used this phrase as its title.
 The USS Arizona was a Pennsylvania-class battleship in the U.S. Navy launched in 1915.
 It was sunk in the attack on Pearl Harbor, killing 1,177 people.
 Today, the stark white USS Arizona Memorial marks the vessel’s final resting place.
-“Major Kong” refers to Slim Whitman’s character in the 1964 Stanley Kubrick classic Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb.
+“Major Kong” was Slim Whitman’s character in the 1964 Stanley Kubrick classic Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb.
 Near the end of the film, Kong famously rides a nuclear bomb down to its target in the Soviet Union, launching World War III.
 (Thanks to Andrew Bartmess for the correct Slim Pickens reference.)

 So that’s what it sounds like when eyes cry.